-Air Layering and stem cuttings are the most common methods to multiply any Anthurium varieties.
+Air Layering and stem cuttings are the most common methods to multiply Anthurium varieties.

 You can also propagate strap leaf Anthurium by seed germination.
-However, the blooming of this Anthurium is very rare, and collecting seeds can be a hectic process.
+Since it is rare to get this Anthurium blooming, collecting seeds can be hectic.

 1. Propagation by Air Layering Method